DrakeRichards/ai-asset-generator/readme.md

 - `provider`: The provider to use for the generation.
 Currently, only `OpenAi` is supported.
 - `json_schema_file`: The path to the JSON schema file to use for the generation.
 See the [OpenAI Structered Outputs specification](https://platform.openai.com/docs/guides/structured-outputs) for more information.
+   - If you want to generate an image using the `ai_images` section, you need to include an `image_prompt` key in the JSON schema file.
 - `system_prompt`: The system prompt to use for the generation.
 - `initial_prompt`: The initial prompt to use for the generation.
 This is the default initial prompt that will be used if no initial prompt is provided by either the user or the `random_phrase_generator` section.